AlextheYounga/vultron-js/README.md

 ## An Electron MVC for building desktop apps that makes sense
 #### [Electron](https://www.electronjs.org/) | [Vue3](https://v3.vuejs.org/) | [Knex](https://knexjs.org/) & [Bookshelf](https://bookshelfjs.org/) | [Tailwind](https://tailwindcss.com/)

-Coming from a full-stack, MVC mindset makes Electron seem foreign.
-I sought to find the best way to bring the MVC mindset to Electron.
+Vultron handles the esoteric parts of Electron for you.
+It also allows you to use SQL databases with Electron, all wrapped in a framework that feels more like Rails or Laravel.

-No third party database, data is stored in a sql environment using Knex and Bookshelf, which can support Sqlite3, Mysql, and Postgres.
+Databases are handled using [Knex](https://knexjs.org/) and [Bookshelf](https://bookshelfjs.org/), which can support Sqlite3, Mysql, and Postgres.

 By default, the first time you run electron:serve, a sqlite database is automatically generated under ```vultron.db``` and migrations will run programmatically if any exist.